AudiusProject/audius-protocol/docs/docs/developers/sdk/index.md

 The Audius JavaScript (TypeScript) SDK allows you to easily interact with the Audius protocol.
 Use the SDK to:

+- 🔍 Search and display users, tracks, and playlists
 - 🎵 Stream and upload tracks
-- 🔍 Search and display users, tracks, and playlists
+- ❤️ Favorite, repost, and curate playlists
-- ✍️ Allow your users to [log in with their Audius account](/developers/log-in-with-audius)
+- ✍️ Allow your users to [log in with their Audius account](/developers/log-in-with-audius) and act on their behalf

 ...and much more!